boostorg/vmd/readme.txt

 This is the Variadic Macro Data library, or VMD for short.
-The Variadic Macro Data library is a library of macros which provide important functionality for variadic macros as well as integrating variadic macros with the Boost preprocessor library ( Boost PP ).
-It integrates with Boost PP without changing the latter library in any way.
+The Variadic Macro Data library is a library of variadic macros which enhance the functionality in the Boost preprocessor library ( Boost PP ).
+The library may also be seen as a repository for future enhancements to the Boost PP library functionality using variadic macros.

 If you want to contact me directly, my name is
 Edward Diener and you can reach me at